pingcap/docs-tidb-operator/en/monitor-a-tidb-cluster.md

   imagePullPolicy: IfNotPresent
 ```

 To modify the setting of Ingress Annotations, configure `spec.prometheus.ingress.annotations` and `spec.grafana.ingress.annotations`.
-If you use the default nginx Ingress, see [nginx Ingress Controller Annotation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/) for details.
+If you use the default NGINX Ingress, see [NGINX Ingress Controller Annotation](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/annotations/) for details.

 The TidbMonitor Ingress setting also supports TLS.
 The following example shows how to configure TLS for Ingress.
 See [Ingress TLS](https://kubernetes.io/docs/concepts/services-networking/ingress/#tls) for details.